Hjorthmedh/RGCmorphology/ms/intro.md

 clustering is k-means, which is an iterative method to find k clusters in a data set.
 To find out how many clusters to split the Hoxd10 cells into we tried a range from k=2 to 6.
-When only clustering the Hoxd10 data, we found that the silhouette value (0.62) was maximal for k=3.
+When only clustering the Hoxd10 data, we found that the mean silhouette width [@Rousseeuw1987-xe] was maximal (0.62) when k=3.
 This corresponds to two major clusters, and the third cluster containing one outlier (Figure 6).
 Example RGCs in the three Hoxd10 clusters are shown in Figure 6 and reflect the variability in different types.
 These statistical results therefore confirm our earlier suggestion that Hoxd10 line labels at least three distinct RGC types.

 ## Re-analysis of the Sümbül  et al (2014) data set